- When will I know who my roommate is?

 Several washers and dryers are located in each residence hall.
 The facility is open 24 hours a day and there is no charge to residents.
 Student must provide their own laundry detergent.

-The Office of Community Living staff encourages you to contact your roommate and discuss who is bringing the stereo, carpet, etc. so you do not have two of everything.
+The Office of Community Living staff encourages you to contact your roommate and discuss who is bringing the TV, carpet, etc. so you do not have two of everything.
 Making contact with your roommate before arriving helps make for a smooth transition to college life.
 After your arrival, small packages may be sent to you through the College mailroom if you have seasonal items you do not wish to bring in August.

 Welcome Week, which is held the first week of your arrival, is packed full of things to do and people to meet.
 Shortly thereafter, the student organization fair, called Campus Involvement Fair is held, where students from most campus organizations offer information about their groups to new students.

 Yes, bike racks are located near all residence halls.
 Harrison Hall, McCoy Hall, Hopewell House, and Fayerweather Hall also provide indoor bike storage.
 Bicycles should be locked at all times.
 For safety reasons, stairwells, hallways, corridors, or other public areas may not be used for bicycle storage.

 - Keep your room locked at all times.
 If you lose your key, report it immediately to your Assistant Director.

 - Do not leave cash, jewelry or other valuable items in the open.

-- To guard against theft, record the serial numbers of your personal property and mark all items such as stereos, cameras, etc. with your name or Social Security number.
+- To guard against theft, record the serial numbers of your personal property and mark all items such as electronics, cameras, etc. with your name.

-Also, if you notice anything or anyone unusual in your residence hall, please report this immediately to a staff member or College Police.
-In the event that you are the victim of a theft, please notify the Residence hall staff and College Police.
+If you notice anything or anyone unusual in your residence hall, please report this immediately to the Marietta College Police Department.
+In the event that you are the victim of a theft, please notify your Assistant Director and to the College Police Department.

 No. Please be sure your parents check their homeowner's insurance to have your property adequately covered or acquire renter’s insurance.